 This sculptural series,"Life on a Reef", are his vision of life on an ocean reef.

-Encaustic painting which was practiced by the Greeks as far back as the 5th century B.C. is a process that uses beeswax, damar resin and pigment.
+Encaustic painting which was practiced by the Greeks as far back as the 5th century B.C. is a process that uses a medium consisting of beeswax, damar resin and pigment.
 The colors are vibrant and brilliant and will not deteriorate, yellow or darken.
-Encaustic paints are extremely durable, being made with beeswax and resin they are resist to moisture and mildew.
+Encaustic paint medium is extremely durable and resists moisture and mildew.